Mike Jerrick: Life and career

 In January 2017 Jerrick was suspended for a week by Fox 29.
-On the 23rd Jerrick, co-host Alex Holley and guests were discussing Trump advisor Kellyanne Conway's now infamous 'alternative facts' claim when he said that she was 'good at bullshit'.
+On the 23rd, Jerrick, co-host Alex Holley, and guests were discussing Trump advisor Kellyanne Conway's now infamous 'alternative facts' claim when he said that she was 'good at bullshit'.
 Holley immediately responded 'We're sorry for that', and Jerrick apologized as well.
-However, management immediately suspended Jerrick for the rest of the week for using a word considered to be offensive on live television.
+Management immediately suspended Jerrick for the rest of the week for using a word considered to be offensive on live television.
 He returned to the air on January 30 with an apology to Holley and viewers, who had shown support for him on the station's social media during his absence.